 The theme this year is: 'The Heidelberg School' art movement

-For the 2025 Banyule Art Salon, we invite artists in our community to create their own masterpieces that respond to or are inspired by the Heidelberg School.
+For the 2025 Banyule Art Salon, we invited artists to create their own masterpieces that respond to or are inspired by the Heidelberg School.

 The Heidelberg School was the first significant colonial art movement in Australia.